September 12, 2017

 What is the cause?

-There are many things that can cause a sporting injury and many types.
+Many things can cause a sporting injury and many types.
 Some of these may be:

 - A traumatic strain or muscle tear.
 This is usually due to a sudden increase in force (e.g. sudden sprinting, sudden stopping, explosive jumping or direct impact) that is above the capacity of your soft tissue to cope with, and so stresses the structures.